Results 1 - 10

 , 2004

 "...
 A network of people connected by directed ratings or trust scores, and a model for propagating those trust scores, is a fundamental building block in many of today's most successful e-commerce and recommendation systems.
-In eBay, such a model of trust has significant influence on the price an item m ..."
+In eBay, such a model of trust has significant influence on the price an i ..."

 Abstract